mptre/yank/README.md

 Description
 -----------

-Read input from `stdin` and draw a selection interface where all fields in the given input is recognized by using a given set of delimiters which defaults to space (new line, carriage return and tab characters are always treated as delimiters).
-The delimiters is a sequence of characters represented as a string and can be overwritten using the `-d` option.
+Read input from `stdin` and display a selection interface that allows a field to be selected and copied to the clipboard.
+Fields are determined by splitting the input on a delimiter sequence, optionally specified using the `-d` option.
+New line, carriage return and tab characters are always treated as delimiters.

 Using the `Ctrl-N` and `Ctrl-P` keys will move the field selection forward and backward.
-The interface support several Emacs like key bindings, consult the man page for further reference.
+The interface supports several Emacs like key bindings, consult the man page for further reference.
 Pressing the return key will invoke the yank command and write the selected field to its `stdin`.
 The yank command defaults to xsel[1] but could be anything that accepts input on `stdin`.
 When invoking yank everything supplied after the `--` option will be used as the yank command, see examples below.
 The default yank command can also be defined at compile time, see compilation below.

 Motivation
 ----------